NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 About
 -------------------------------------------------------------------------------
-This ZenPack adds new event notification actions that are used by the ``zenactiond`` daemon to instantly deliver alerts to Rhybudd enabled Android devices.
+This ZenPack adds new event notification actions that are used by the ``zenactiond`` daemon to instantly deliver alerts to any Rhybudd enabled Android devices.